jmshrv/kmd-docker/README.md

 If you're on Linux, you should probably use [this AppImage](https://github.com/Cactric/komodo-appimage/releases/latest) instead, it'll be easier than using Docker.

 This container uses Debian Bullseye Slim since it's a small image and we don't really need much more.
-The image brings in a precompiled Komodo and extracts it to the right paths.
-This image used to actually compile Komodo, but I had some weird issue where `SWI 1` inputs would be doubled.
-I'd rather compile it in the image, but this approach works and gives a smaller image (I was using Fedora before since it has gtk+ and glib in the repos).
-I was also trying to compile Komodo so that I could make this container work natively on ARM, but Komodo doesn't start when compiled for ARM for some reason.

-`komodo-1.5.tar` was created by the University of Nottingham for installing on Ubuntu.
+The image builds gtk+ and glib with some patches from the AUR packages, and builds Komodo with some of the fixes and patches detailed in [this guide](https://www.notion.so/How-you-can-install-Komodo-On-Ubuntu-ad42cd90a31042efb24e9659631e7c67).
+As I said at the start of this README, I can't get it displaying on arm64 for some reason, so this image is amd64 only.